supervillain419/supervillain419/README.md

 ### Hi my name is Franko Karoli 👋
-#### I'm studing for my BSc degree in Digital Systems in the University of Thessaly and I'm interested in Cybersecurity.
+#### I'm studing for my BSc degree in Cumputer Science at the University of Thessaly and I'm interested in Cybersecurity.
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=supervillain419&layout=compact&theme=dark)